-Supply Value helps leaders in healthcare collaborate smarter with their supply chain partners, as a result of which they create sustainable value at lower costs and less risk.
+Supply Value helps leaders in healthcare collaborate smarter with their supply chain partners, as a result of which they create sustainable value at lower costs and less risks.

 The Dutch healthcare market is developing rapidly and that brings new challenges.
-Health care is the largest cost item in our country with almost 75 billion euros.
+The health care system is the greatest expense for our country with almost 75 billion euros.
 The pressure to organize care efficiently so that it remains affordable also increases.
 Supply Value helps healthcare institutions, insurers and providers to deal with the complex issues they are struggling with.

 The Dutch healthcare market is characterized by: